 Gluten-Free Pie Crust Substitutions

 As mentioned above, making flaky gluten-free pastry is truly part science.
 It’s taken me years to find the right ingredients and to perfect the ratios.
 I’m happy to aid in suggestions if you must make a swap.
-But if you substitute another flour or ingredient for one listed, I can’t guarantee the end result of your gluten-free pie crust.
+But if you substitute another flour or ingredient for one listed, I can’t guarantee the end result of your gluten-free vegan pie crust.

-Wonderful Pie Recipes using this Gluten-Free Pastry
+Gluten-Free Pie Recipes using this Gluten-Free Pastry

-Gluten-Free Corn Syrup-Free Pecan Pie (My dad’s favorite!)
+Gluten-Free Pecan Pie (My dad’s favorite!)

 - 1/3 cup sorghum flour